elastic/geneve/tests/reports/alerts_from_rules-8.15.md

   /* excluding accounts with existing privileged access */ not winlog.event_data.PrivilegeList : "SeDebugPrivilege"]
- [any where event.action == "Detailed File Share" and winlog.event_data.RelativeTargetName : "winreg"]
+ [any where event.code == "5145" and winlog.event_data.RelativeTargetName : "winreg"]
 ```